folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ```
 *See also Appendices \ref{state} on `StateT` and \ref{except} on `Except`*

-The PPDP'17 paper guides how we store the execution state.
+The semantics in the PPDP'17 paper guides how we store the execution state.
 Some data is bound to its location (for instance
 the process that is running) and other data is bound to its participant (for instance the local type).

 The information about a participant grouped in a type called `Monitor`: